BY KATHY KAHN

 If you’re looking for a book for backyard or beach reading now that the sun has finally come out, “City Mouse,” a novel about moving to suburbia from New York City that hit bookstores June 6, may be just the read you need.

 “It’s meant to be an easy read, not serious or preachy,” continued Lender.
-“The story is fiction but based on some of my own experiences with women who moved to have a backyard, bigger closets and better schools for the kids.
+“The story is fiction but based on some of my own experiences with [the suburbs].
 When you’re just out for a joy ride, it may be a half-hour trip.
 The grass looks greener and the houses are appealing—but when you’re getting on a train or bus to get to work, it’s a different story—it’s a few hours each way, each day, and it just wasn’t for me or my family.
 So, we decided to stay in the city and live without the backyard or big closets–and the commute.”

 Lender may be in love with the big city, but while writing the story, she gained a greater appreciation of Suffern’s history, as well.
 Village Historian Craig Long told her about the significant role the village played during the Revolutionary War, hosting such statesman as General George Washington, Aaron Burr and Alexander Hamilton.

 “I learned more about the village’s history from my visit than all the years I lived there,” she said.